aaronzguan/Deep-Learning-Face-Classification-and-Verification/README.md

 # Deep Learning Face Classification and Verification

-This is my code for the Kaggle Competition for the CMU-11785 Introduction to Depp learning.
+This is my code for the Kaggle Competition for the CMU-11785 Introduction to Deep Learning.
 The competition contains two part, which can be seen in [Face Classification](https://www.kaggle.com/c/11-785-s20-hw2p2-classification/) and [Face Verification](https://www.kaggle.com/c/11-785-s20-hw2p2-verification), where I ranked 47/301 and 2/292, respectively.
 The data for this compeitition can be found in [data](https://www.kaggle.com/c/11-785-s20-hw2p2-classification/data).

 The supported loss functions include softmax, asoftmax, amsoftmax, and centerloss.
 Supported network include resnet28 and modified spherenet.